just95/toml.dart/README.md

 arrays.
 The `TomlEncoder` addresses this issue by analyzing the contents of numeric arrays first.
-If any of its items cannot be represented as an integer all items will be encoded as floats instead.
+If any of its items cannot be represented as an integer, all items will be encoded as floats instead.
 Encoding the following map:

 ```dart
 var document = {
   'array': [1, 2.0, 3.141]
 };
 ```

 would throw an `MixedArrayTypesError` in the vm but yields this document when compiled to JavaScript:

 ```toml
 array = [1.0, 2.0, 3.141]
 ```